sourcenetwork/zanzi/docs/grokking-zanzibar-relbac/readme.md

 It basically means that permission to do some operation implies permission to do some other "weaker" operation.

 ie. the permission to write (in most cases) implies the permission to read beforehand.
-Likewise the common "edit" permission also implies the "write" permission.

-From a pratical perspective, this feature greatly reduces the administrative burden and complexity to manage rules in an access control system.
+From a pratical perspective, this feature greatly reduces the administrative burden and complexity associated to managing rules in an Access Control System.

 Take for instance the previous Relation Graph, repeated here for convenience.

 ![Relation Graph Example](./relgraph-simple.png)

 Note that Bob is both a "reader" and an "owner".
-Suppose that in our system "owner" should always imply "reader", there's an additional cost associate to maintaining these "redundant" Tuples.
+Suppose that in our system "owner" should always imply "reader", there's an additional cost associate with maintaining these redundant Tuples.

-Zanzibar supports this feature through a rewrite rule called `Computed Userset`.
+In Zanzibar there is a Rule for associating Relations, the "Computed Userset" rule.

 A Computed Userset is a rule defined for some Relation name which dynamically adds another Node to the Relation Graph.